Kimiyasu Kudō: 2000-2002: 10th and 11th Championship

 Showing that he had plenty of good pitching left in him, Kudoh continued his winning ways, even after moving to the non-DH Central League for the first time.
 Having never had to bat in his first 18 seasons as a pitcher, Kudoh infamously went 84 straight at-bats without recording a hit during his first season with Yomiuri.
 However, Kudoh showed that he was signed for his pitching and his big contract was worth it.
 He won 11 games and struck out 148 with a 3.11 ERA in 136 innings.
-He was named Best Nine Award, but the Sawamura Award was not awarded as the committee deemed that nobody was worth to win the coveted award.
+He was named in the Best Nine Award, but the Sawamura Award was not awarded as the committee deemed that nobody was worth to win the coveted award.
 Up to that point, it had only happened 3 times in its history (1971, 1980, 1984).

 The real attraction for Kudo in 2000 came when he ended up facing the team he had played for one year prior, the defending champion Fukuoka Daiei Hawks, in the 2000 Japan Series.
 Kudo only made one appearance in the series.
 In game 1, Kudo received a no decision after he threw 7 innings, gave up 3 runs and struck out 8 batters.
 The Giants won 4 straight games after losing the first 2 at Fukuoka Dome for Kudoh's 10th Japan Series victory.

 The 2001 season was one to forget for Kudo as he posted career-worsts pretty much across the board.
 He missed significant time due to injury and ended the season with a 1–3 record and an 8.44 ERA.
 He also threw a career-low 21 1/3 innings.

 After putting up with significant rehab time, the lefty rounded back into winning form in 2002.
 The workload he was originally going to be pegged with was greatly alleviated thanks to a rejuvenated Masumi Kuwata and continued production of hotshot youngster Koji Uehara, as the trio formed the front end of the Giants rotation.
 Despite coming back from injury, he threw 170 1/3 innings, his highest total since 1999.
-Also for the first time since the 1999 season, Kudoh posted an ERA under 3.00 at 2.91.
+Also, for the first time since the 1999 season, Kudoh posted an ERA under 3.00 at 2.91.

 Kudoh was part of a Japan Series-winning team for the 11th time in 2002.
 This time, he was on the other side the Giants-Lions rivalry as the Giants defeated the Lions in the Japan Series for the first time since 1994.
 In his only appearance, he got the start and earned the win in game 3, pitching 8 innings with 8 strikeouts and only giving up 2 runs.
 The Giants swept the Lions in 4 games.